streamlink/streamlink-twitch-gui/README.md

 ## Features

-* Available for Windows, OSX and Linux (for both x86 and x64)
+* Available for Windows, MacOS and Linux (for both x86 and x64)
+* Supports both Streamlink as well as the deprecated Livestreamer
-* Browse streams by popularity or by different games
+* Browse streams by popularity or by different games, communities and teams
+* Watch streams in the video player of your choice
 * Watch multiple streams at once
-* Customizable settings like video players, stream types, stream bufferings and much more
-* Customizable channel settings
 * Integrated Twitch.tv login with access to subscriptions and followed channels and games
 * Follow your favorite channels and games
+* Filter streams by channel or broadcaster language
-* Desktop notifications
+* See desktop notifications whenever a followed channel starts broadcasting
+* Join the Twitch chat with different chat applications
+* Rich settings menu with lots of customizations
+* Individual channel settings
-* Multiple chat methods
+* Customizable presets for player and chat applications
-* Stream language filters
+* Integrated default and dark themes

 ## Why

-One of the reasons people are having bad viewing experiences on [Twitch.tv][Twitch] is the usage of the flash player on their website.
-With the current generation of web browsers they sadly almost don't have any other choice but using flash for delivering a simple streaming service.
-There are some platforms and configurations where flash is causing problems though.
-These problems are low frame rates when watching streams or videos and also the lack of GPU acceleration leading to high CPU + memory usage which can be a big issue especially for mobile desktop devices.
+One of the reasons for having bad viewing experiences on [Twitch.tv][Twitch] is the usage of the flash player or the experimental HTML5 player on their website.
+On some systems, this is causing major problems like buffering/stuttering or low video playback frame rates.
+The reason for this is often the lack of GPU acceleration of the web browser and/or high CPU and memory usage, which can be a big issue especially for mobile desktop devices.
-With Streamlink Twitch GUI you're not dependent on your browser and flash, so fewer resources are needed.
-Also all streams can be watched in the video player of your choice, enabling a smooth video playback.
+With Streamlink Twitch GUI you're not dependent on your web browser.
+Unlike the official Twitch desktop app, Streamlink Twitch GUI doesn't embed the Twitch.tv website, so fewer resources are needed.
+Streams can be watched in the video player of your choice, enabling a smooth video playback.
 Please have in mind, that by using this application you're bypassing any ads run by Twitch (adblock users also do).
-If you want to support [Twitch][Twitch] or a single broadcaster, please consider buying [Twitch Turbo][TwitchTurbo] or subscribing to the broadcaster's channel.
+If you want to support [Twitch][Twitch] or a single broadcaster, please consider buying [Twitch Prime][TwitchPrime] or subscribing to the broadcaster's channel in the regular way.
 Thank you!

 ## Download